 - g.
-Check the box to start the VXI-11 server with windows.

-- h.
-Click OK to close the dialog.

-- i.
-Connect the spectrum analyzer.

-j.
-Start SignalVU and verify that SignalVU can connect to the spectrum analyzer.

-k.
-Start NI MAX (Measurement and Automation Explorer)

-- I. Select "Devices and Interfaces" and then "Network Devices". - My System
+Check the box to start the VXI-11 server with windows. - Start server at system powerup - h.
+Click OK to close the dialog. - i.
+Connect the spectrum analyzer. - j.
+Start SignalVU and verify that SignalVU can connect to the spectrum analyzer. - k.
+Start NI MAX (Measurement and Automation Explorer) - I. Select "Devices and Interfaces" and then "Network Devices".